kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 DBAs have historically not implemented ``uniqueidentifier/guid`` as primary keys and/or clustered indexes.
 The traditional index maintenance jobs would keep the ``uniqueidentifier/guid`` indexes in a perpetual state of fragmentation causing bad page splits, which is an expensive process.

 A new index maintenance strategy is to name these ``uniqueidentifier/guid`` indexes with the ending "*_INDEX_REBUILD_ONLY" and create a customized index maintenance plan.
 One job step will perform the standard index maintenance ignoring the ``uniqueidentifier/guid`` indexes and another job step will only perform an index rebuild, skipping index reorganizations.
-[Ola Hallengren maintenance scripts](https://ola.hallengren.com/) is recommended.
+[Ola Hallengren maintenance scripts 🗗](https://ola.hallengren.com){:target="_blank" rel="noopener"} is recommended.

 These ``uniqueidentifier/guid`` indexes should be created and rebuilt with a custom fill factor to account for at least a weeks' worth of data.
 This is not a "set it, and forget it" maintenance plan and will need some looking after.